PDE-Free Mass-Constrained Learning of Complex Systems with Hidden States: The Methodology

-Once latent coordinates are obtained (via POD or DMs), a high-dimensional state $\rho(t,x,y)$ can be projected into the latent space and then lifted back to the high-dimensional space to obtain a reconstructed field $\hat{\rho}(t,x,y)$.
-The reconstruction quality is evaluated against the ground-truth $\rho(t,x,y)$ using the \emph{Wasserstein-$p$ distance} ($W_p$), which measures the minimal transport cost required to rearrange one mass distribution into another while preserving total mass \cite{villani2009optimal,piccoli2014generalized,cristiani2014evolution,piccoli2016properties}.
+Once latent coordinates are obtained (via POD or DMs), a high-dimensional state $\rho \in \mathbb{R}^{N}$ can be projected into the latent space and then lifted back to the high-dimensional space to obtain a reconstructed field $\hat{\rho} \in \mathbb{R}^{N}$.
+The reconstruction quality is evaluated against the ground-truth $\rho$ using the absolute and relative \(\ell_2\) errors:

-The Wasserstein distance is particularly suitable for crowd dynamics because it accounts for both magnitude and spatial rearrangements: small translations of a density pattern yield small $W_p$, unlike $L_2$ or $L_\infty$ norms that can overestimate error due to local misalignments.